MichaelSail4499/cybereventthree/README.md

 If you need a lightweight alternative, **[Parrot OS](https://parrotsec.org/docs/installation.html)** is your best friend.
 It has a similar toolset and is an equally viable option to Kali Linux.

-You could also install **[Window Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)** on your Windows system.
+You could also install **[Window Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)** on your Windows OS.
 This helps if you are running low on space, since you can install the Linux tools you need, rather than the OS itself.
 Click **[here](https://simontaplin.net/2019/03/29/how-to-install-all-the-penetration-testing-tools-in-kali-linux-for-windows-subsystem-for-linux/)** to learn more.

 ## Getting Started

-Once you have Kali Linux interface setup, you'll want to open up your terminal and install the following commands.
+Once you have Kali Linux interface setup, you'll want to open up your terminal in Kali Linux and install the following commands.

 ```
 sudo apt-get update